Donders-Institute/bidscoin/docs/bidsapps.rst

     MAINOPTS:
-      L                  : Label slices with slice number. l [LUT]            : use a different colour map from that specified in the header. i [MIN] [MAX]      : specify intensity min and max for display range. e [THR]            : use the specified threshold for edges (if > 0 use this proportion of max-min, if < 0, use the absolute value) t                  : produce semi-transparent (dithered) edges.
+      L                  : Label slices with slice number. l [LUT]            : Use a different colour map from that specified in the header. i [MIN] [MAX]      : Specify intensity min and max for display range. e [THR]            : Use the specified threshold for edges (if > 0 use this proportion of max-min, if < 0, use the absolute value) t                  : Produce semi-transparent (dithered) edges.
-      n                  : use nearest-neighbour interpolation for output. u                  : do not put left-right labels in output. s                  : Scaling factor
+      n                  : Use nearest-neighbour interpolation for output. u                  : Do not put left-right labels in output. s                  : Scaling factor
-      c                  : add a red dot marker to top right of image
+      c                  : Add a red dot marker to top right of image

     OUTPUTOPTS:
-      x/y/z [SLICE] [..] : output sagittal, coronal or axial slice (if [SLICE] > 0 it is a fraction of image dimension, if < 0, it is an absolute slice number) a                  : output mid-sagittal, -coronal and -axial slices into one image A [WIDTH]          : output _all_ axial slices into one image of _max_ width [WIDTH] S [SAMPLE] [WIDTH] : as A but only include every [SAMPLE]'th slice
+      x/y/z [SLICE] [..] : Output sagittal, coronal or axial slice (if [SLICE] > 0 it is a fraction of image dimension, if < 0, it is an absolute slice number) a                  : Output mid-sagittal, -coronal and -axial slices into one image A [WIDTH]          : Output _all_ axial slices into one image of _max_ width [WIDTH] S [SAMPLE] [WIDTH] : As A but only include every [SAMPLE]'th slice

     examples:
       slicereport myproject/bids anat/*_T1w*
       slicereport myproject/bids fmap/*_phasediff* -o fmap/*_magnitude1*
       slicereport myproject/bids/derivatives/fmriprep anat/*run-?_desc-preproc_T1w* -o anat/*run-?_label-GM*
       slicereport myproject/bids/derivatives/deface anat/*_T1w* -o myproject/bids:anat/*_T1w* --mainopts e 0.05
+      slicereport myproject/bids anat/*_T1w* --outputopts x 0.4 x 0.5 x 0.6 z 0.3 z 0.4 z 0.5 z 0.6 z 0.7

 .. figure:: ./_static/slicereport_deface.png

    Snippet of a ``slicereport`` for doing quality control on ``deface`` output images (see above).
 This